samuellembke/drizzle-edge-pg-proxy-client/README.md

 This client requires a PostgreSQL HTTP proxy server.
 You can implement your own, use the provided Docker implementation, or adapt one of the example implementations to your needs.

-> **New in v0.1.3**: Enhanced Auth.js (NextAuth.js) support with improved transaction handling, better error detection for null constraint violations, and detailed debugging for Auth.js operations.
+> **Updated in v0.3.3**: Enhanced Auth.js (NextAuth.js) support with session ID tracking, improved transaction handling, and better error detection for null constraint violations.
 See the [Docker README](./docker/README.md) for more details.

 A basic proxy implementation requires: